8832/cse15l-lab-reports/lab1.md

 ## `cat` command
 **Using `cat` command with no arguments:** \
 The current working directory is /home. \
 The command `cat` is used to print the contents of one or more files given by the paths.
-When using the `cat` command without arguments in the terminal, no output is given but the terminal keeps running.
-This is an error.
-It is necessary to force stop the terminal (ctrl+Z) in order to get back to the command line prompt.
+When using the `cat` command without arguments in the terminal, no output is initially given but the terminal keeps running.
+The terminal will wait for input from the user.
+When you manually type text and hit enter, the text you type will be repeated back to you on the following line.
+You can press Ctrl+D to return to the command line prompt.
+The text displayed is the text you wrote with each line duplicated.
 ```
 [user@sahara ~]$ cat

 ```
+This is not an error.
 **Using `cat` command with a path to a directory as an argument:** \
 The current working directory is /home. \
 The cat command is used to print the contents of *files*, not directories.
 Thus, when running this command with a directory argument, we get the output notifying us that our argument is a directory.
 See below.